Free OCR Tools to Extract Text from Images – Top Picks

 Text Fairy

-Text Fairy is one of the most popular OCR apps for Android that is completely free and doesn’t show any ads.
-It has a reliable editor to edit both text and image viewpoint and you can extract text in up to 50 languages.
+Text Fairy is a highly acclaimed OCR app for Android that is completely free and ad-free.
+It features a robust editor to adjust both text and image perspectives, and supports text extraction in up to 50 languages.

 Google Keep